 The Put Option Holder

-Additionally, the Put Options gives the buyer the right to sell stock at particular prices, shielding the option buyer from losses in a stock position or profiting from a stock falling.
+Additionally, the Put Options give the buyer the right to sell stock at particular prices, shielding the option buyer from losses in a stock position or profiting from a stock falling.

 When you buy a put, you have the right to sell a stock at a specific price.
 The upside potential is the difference between the share prices.
 Let’s say you buy the right to sell at $15 per share, and it drops to $12 per share.
 The downside potential is the premium that you spent.
 You want the price to go down a lot so you can sell it at a higher price.